How to file a bug

 Any additional information that may be useful to the maintainer should be added here.

 After a bug has been filed, you should keep an eye out for any updates.
+The bug status workflow documentation describes the different statuses a bug may have.
 An e-mail notification of any new comments to the report will be sent to everyone involved in the bug report---the reporter, other users, and the maintainer.
 Often, maintainers will comment with queries to gather more information on the issue.
 Sometimes other users that experience the same issue may also add more information.

 |Ask for instructions: If the maintainers ask for more information but it is unclear how it should be gathered, it is perfectly OK to ask the maintainers for explicit instructions.|